biocompute-objects/bco-public-website/content/resources.md

 ### BCO "Cheat Sheet"

-- A [quick reference guide](https://www.biocomputeobject.org/BCOCheatSheet.pdf) (PDF) for getting up to speed with reading a BCO.
+- A [quick reference guide](/BCOCheatSheet) (PDF) for getting up to speed with reading a BCO.

 ### Platform Specific Tools

 #### HIVE

 The High-throughput Integrated Virtual Environment ([HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=main)) for genome analysis and the widely used, open source Galaxy project both have platform specific tools for generating BioCompute Objects from workflows.
-Both of these can be found via the [landing page](https://www.biocomputeobject.org/landing.html).
+Both of these can be found on our [home page](/#tools).

 #### Cancer Genomics Cloud